 Hoop House Placement

 It’s not just the temperature that’s winding down before winter, it’s also the sunlight, which is a key component of a plant’s growing process.
-It’s important to check your current garden spot to make sure that the sun’s lower position in the sky isn’t blocked by anything.
+It’s important to check your current garden spot to make sure nothing blocks the sun’s lower position in the sky.
 (Remember, leaves will be falling so there may be more sunlight in places that are typically shady.)

 What to Grow